Historical Timeline of Los Angeles

 2010 - The first CicLAvia takes place.
 Inspired by Bogotá’s weekly ciclovía, CicLAvia temporarily closes streets to car traffic and opens them for Angelenos to use as a public park.
 More than 1.6 million people have experienced CicLAvia, making it the biggest open streets event in the U.S.

-2011 - In Downtown LA, La Plaza de Cultura y Artes opens across from the Olvera Street marketplace, and Dinosaur Hall opens at the Natural History Museum.
+2011 - La Plaza de Cultura y Artes opens across from the Olvera Street marketplace; and Dinosaur Hall opens at the Natural History Museum.

 Space Shuttle "Endeavour" at the California Science Center